 A few honest considerations.

-It is a starting point, not a final answer.
-The auto-generated prompts cover the obvious buyer questions.
-They will miss niche positioning, regional language, and the specific objections your client's sales team hears every week.
-Treat the first report as 70% complete; the last 30% is human editing.
+- It is a starting point, not a final answer.
+The auto-generated prompts cover the obvious buyer questions, but miss niche positioning, regional language, and the objections your client's sales team hears every week.
+Treat the first report as 70% done; the last 30% is human editing.
+Spot a topic where the brand should rank but doesn't?
+Add three to five sharper prompts and re-run just that topic with

-The fastest path to value is using it as a baseline.
-Run the report on day one, then run it again in 30 days.
-The delta is the deliverable, not the absolute numbers.
-Visibility went from 23% to 38% on Topic A; Topic B did not move.
-That is what justifies the engagement.
+- The fastest path to value is using it as a baseline.
+Run it on day one, run it again in 30 days.
+The delta is the deliverable, not the absolute number.
+Visibility went from 23% to 38% on Topic A while Topic B didn't move: that is what justifies the engagement.

 That silence is the discovery call doing its job.
-The proposal that follows almost writes itself.
+The proposal almost writes itself.

 Where this is heading